The history of Nemacolin Woodlands

 As the crow flies, Nemacolin Woodlands rests only 60 miles away from the Meadows racino.
 But it may as well be on another planet.
 The Meadows casino sits next to a harness track; the Nemacolin Woodlands casino sits next to polo fields.

 Smallest casino in Pennsylvania

-Isle of Capri Casinos: The company behind Lady Luck Casino
+Isle of Capri: the company behind Lady Luck

-Nemacolin Woodlands offers no poker room and has no plans to open one in the future, although the casino still has the right to install another 22 gaming tables under its Category 3 gaming license.
+Now, Nemacolin Woodlands offers no poker room.
+It also harbors no plans to open one in the future.
+That said, the casino still has the right to install another 22 gaming tables under its Category 3 gaming license.